Above: The North Dakota Heritage Center in Bismarck. Note the "rebar buffalo" sculpture on the left.

 and burned down in 1928.
 It was an amazing coincidence, stumbling across a picture of this school in a library book, and it proved to be a crucial piece of the puzzle.

-Above right: Helga taught at the Canfield School from 1921 to 1923, then married Ed Rasche.
+Above center: Helga taught at the Canfield School from 1921 to 1923, then married Ed Reinhard.
 According to North Dakota state law at the

 time, a woman teacher who got married had to quit her job, a policy that was common in the U.S. in those days.